GetBreeze/breeze-db-docs/database.md

 The BreezeDb API provides callbacks as a way to retrieve response.
 It is more convenient than using event listeners due to less code needed and better response formatting for the various methods that are available.

-However, you can still make use of the standard events, for example if you want to log errors or executed queries for analytics.
+However you can still make use of the standard events, for example if you want to log errors or executed queries for analytics.
 There are 3 main types of events:

 * `BreezeDatabaseEvent` - provides information about database operations, e.g. setup, close and transaction state.
 * `BreezeQueryEvent` - provides information about executed queries.